 In some cases children may need a deeper approach to support their needs.
-In this case we may look into the possibility of 1:1 or small group counselling work by an outside practitioner.
+In this case we may look into the possibility of 1:1 or small group Play Therapy/ counselling work by an outside practitioner.
 This approach will always be discussed with the parents/carers before any action is taken.

 As part of our support of all children in school we place a high focus on anti-bullying and friendship work.
 Anti-bullying week in November is high profile and children and parents are invited to look at and suggest changes to our policy.
-There are parent workshops each year based around the focus for the week, cyber bullying and how to keep your child safe.
-We also provide information for building resilience and approaches for the child when someone is unkind to them and prevent this from becoming bullying.
+We provide information for building resilience and approaches for the child when someone is unkind to them and prevent this from becoming bullying.
 Gender, race, homophobic and disablist bullying are raised as part of the work on diversity covered throughout the week, and further explored in PSHE throughout the year.